Assistant Professor in Residence

 Methasani, R., Gaspar, J. G., and Barry, B. (2017).
 Feeling and deceiving: A review and theoretical model of emotions and deception in negotiation.
 Negotiation and Conflict Management Review, 10(3), 158-178.

-I am currently a visiting assistant professor in the Department of Management at the University of Connecticut School of Business.
-In this role, I conduct research in the field of organizational behavior and teach undergraduate and graduate (MBA) students.
+I am currently an assistant professor in residence in the Department of Management at the University of Connecticut School of Business.

-In my research, I focus on emotions and decision making in negotiations, organizations, and interpersonal interactions.
-My research has been published as the lead article in Negotiation and Conflict Management Research and accepted for publication at the Academy of Management Perspectives.
-My research has also been presented at the Annual Meeting of the Academy of Management and the International Association for Conflict Management.
+My research focuses on emotions and decision making in negotiations, organizations, and interpersonal interactions.
+My research has been published the Academy of Management Perspectives, Journal of Business Ethics, and as the lead article in Negotiation and Conflict Management Research.
+It has also been presented at the Annual Meeting of the Academy of Management and the International Association for Conflict Management.